jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/01-Background.md

 ## Success Criteria

-1. The team has created a single slide solution architecture which covers all the requirements outlined (you will be using this architecture document during your final presentation as well)
+1. The team has created a 1-3 slide solution architecture which covers all the requirements (you will be using this architecture document during your final presentation as well)
-2. There is no right or wrong solution but team should be able to follow data consulting concepts and should be able to explain their solution
+2. There is no right or wrong solution but team should be able to follow data consulting concepts and should be able to explain their solution and steps used to arrive at this solution
 3. The team is free to select the technology of their choice but should be able to explain the rational behind the decision